dustinpfister/hexo_sitesource/source/_posts/hexo-tags-http-requests.md

 layout: post
 categories: hexo
 id : 22
-updated: 2017-5-19 15:14:57
+updated: 2017-5-19 15:43:54
-version: 1.0
+version: 1.1
 ---

-I have written a post on hexo.io that outlines how to go about making a hexo tag that gets data from an async file read.
+I have [written a post](/2017/02/13/hexo-readfile/) on [hexo.io](https://hexo.io/) that outlines how to go about making a hexo tag that gets data from an async file read.
 Sometimes I might want to write a tag that gets data that is to be used to generate content in a page by way of an async http request.

 <!-- more -->